Research Topic Dark Matter

 A promising method for the discovery of WIMPs is the search for elastic scattering of WIMPs from the galactic off an atomic nucleus of knwon matter.
 Such scattering processes are extremely rare and leave only tiny signatures in highly sensitive detectors.
 These processes are being searched for worldwide with ever more precise measuring methods.

 We are conducting intensive research and development (R&D) for the current search for dark matter as well as for the next generation of experiments.
-The Dark Matter Group at the IKP of KIT is a member of the XENON Collaboration (since 2019) and participates in the construction of the XENONnT experiment.
-Since 2018, we are involved in the development of the follow-up experiment DARWIN.
+The Dark Matter Group at the IAP of KIT is a member of the XENON Collaboration (since 2019) and participates in the construction of the XENONnT experiment.
+Since 2018, we are involved in the development of the follow-up experiment DARWIN, since 2022 we contribute to the design and studies towards the DELight experiment.
 From 2005 to 2020, we have significantly contributed to the setup, operation and data analysis of the EDELWEISS experiment.